2001 Sacagawea Dollar Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 The Obverse Of The 2001 Sacagawea Dollar

-Glenna Goodacre’s obverse portrays Sacagawea, a member of the Lemhi Shoshone tribe who served as guide for the Lewis and Clark Expedition in 1805-6, depicted in a naturalistic style that avoids classical European features in Native American dress.
+Glenna Goodacre’s obverse portrays Sacagawea, a member of the Lemhi Shoshone tribe who guided the Lewis and Clark Expedition in 1805–6.
+Her design deliberately avoided the “classical European face in Native American dress” aesthetic that design guidelines specifically prohibited.

-The composition presents a striking three-quarter profile where Sacagawea’s torso angles rightward while her gaze meets the viewer directly, creating an focal point.
+The composition shows a striking three-quarter profile with Sacagawea’s torso angled rightward while her gaze meets the viewer directly.
+Her infant son Jean Baptiste rides in a papoose on her back.

 The Reverse Of The 2001 Sacagawea Dollar

-Above the eagle’s head appears “E PLURIBUS UNUM,” while “UNITED STATES OF AMERICA” and “ONE DOLLAR” ring the periphery, with the eagle’s right wing tip deliberately overlapping the word “OF” at the top.
+“E PLURIBUS UNUM” appears above the eagle’s head, while “UNITED STATES OF AMERICA” and “ONE DOLLAR” ring the periphery.
+The eagle’s right wing tip deliberately overlaps the word “OF” at the top.

 Other Features Of The 2001 Sacagawea Dollar

-The 2001 Sacagawea Dollar maintains standardized specifications across all mint facilities: 26.5mm diameter, 8.1 grams weight, with a distinctive manganese brass composition of 88.5% copper, 6% zinc, 3.5% manganese, and 2% nickel over a pure copper core.
+The 2001 Sacagawea Dollar maintains standardized specifications across all mint facilities: 26.5mm diameter, 8.1 grams weight, plain (smooth) edge, and a distinctive manganese brass composition of 88.5% copper, 6% zinc, 3.5% manganese, and 2% nickel over a pure copper core.

 Also Read: Top 100 Most Valuable Morgan Silver Dollar Coins Worth Money List